PSkot/markdown-cv-dk/index.md

 `2016 -`
 __Data Scientist, 4finance__ <br/>
-As Data Scientist I carry the primary responsibility, along with our regional CRO, in analyzing, managing and developing the risk/underwriting strategy for our two products, VIVUS.DK and Zaplo.dk.
+As Data Scientist I carry the primary responsibility, along with our regional Chief Risk Officer, in analyzing, managing and developing the risk/underwriting strategy for our two products, VIVUS.DK and Zaplo.dk.
 My tasks include, but are not limited to, monitoring our loan portfolio, developing automated KPI reports, data manipulation/analytics related to optimization of the risk/profitability of the business and ultimately develop and communicate an effective risk strategy, understandable to every level of the organization from customer care agents to the CEO.